zammad/zammad-admin-documentation/manage/overviews.rst

    .. figure:: /images/manage/overviews/ordering-and-grouping-of-overviews.png

    :Sorting by:
       In which order should the tickets be displayed?
-(Sorted by the attributes)
+Choose the attribute you want to sort by.

    :Sorting order:
-      The direction of the sorting.
+      The direction of the sorting (ascending or descending).

    :Grouping by:
       Should the tickets be grouped by a specific attribute within the list?